django-admin-bootstrapped/django-admin-bootstrapped/README.rst

 |PyPI version|

-A Django admin theme using Twitter Bootstrap.
+A Django admin theme using Bootstrap.
 It doesn't need any kind of modification on your side, just add it to the installed apps.

 Requirements